knative/client/.github/pull-request-template.md

 -->

 <!--
-To automatically lint go code in this pull request uncomment the line belpow.
+To automatically lint go code in this pull request uncomment the line below.
 You get feedback as comments on your pull request then -->

 <!--
 /lint